REEU Projects

 You do not need to already have the skills mentioned in the project descriptions, just an interest to learn.
 You will gain hands-on training during the program.

 List three projects on your application.
-We cannot guarantee that you will be placed in one of your top three selections, but your selections will help us place students in projects that are a good match for their interests.
+We cannot guarantee that you will be placed in one of your top three selections, but your selections will help us place you in a project that is a good match for your interests.

 Picking scabThe Applied Wheat Pathology Lab at Kansas State University focuses on economically important pathogens in wheat.
 One of those pathogens - head scab (also called Fusarium head blight or FHB) is of particular interest because it results not only in high amounts of yield loss, but also can make the wheat inedible.
 The pathogen, Fusarium graminearum, makes a toxin that can make people and animals sick.
 During your time in our lab, you will help us develop our diverse collection of F. graminearum from fields across the state of Kansas.
 This work will include learning sterile microbiology techniques to isolate and grow the fungus from wheat seeds.
 In addition to work in the laboratory, you will learn to phenotype the disease in our FHB nurseries, and participate in wheat harvest.
 Lab 50%, Field 50% Mentor: Jessica Rupp |